 Four are not literal:

 –The baptism of the cross (Mt 20:22).
-This is the judgment of God whereby the penalty for sins of the world were placed on Christ.
+This is the judgment of God whereby the penalty for sins of the world was placed on Christ.

 –The baptism of the Holy Spirit (1 Co 12:13).
 When a person becomes a Christian God places him into the body of Christ.
 He is identified as a believer.
 The baptism of the Holy Spirit did not occur in Old Testament.
 The first occurrence was on the day of Pentecost when the Holy Spirit placed the new believers into the body of Christ.

 The baptism of the Holy Spirit is the basis for positional truth.
-Believers are place “in Christ”, and in this position have access to positional identification with Christ (Note use of “in Him,” “in the Beloved One,” etc. in Ephesians one.
+Believers are placed “in Christ”, and in this position have access to positional identification with Christ (Note the use of “in Him,” “in the Beloved One,” etc. in Ephesians one.